Rishabh186/Portfolio/README.md

 # Portfolio
-It is made on HTML and simple CSS
+It is made on HTML and simple CSS and it is good